-Kansas Law Enforcement Memorial - Criteria for Inclusion
+Kansas Law Enforcement Memorial - Criteria

 In 1984, the Kansas Legislature established the Kansas Law Enforcement Officers Memorial.
 K.S.A.
 75-2250 and K.S.A.
 75-2251 provide statutory authority for the memorial and an advisory committee.
 The memorial, located on the grounds of the state capitol, is a tribute to law enforcement officers who have lost their lives in the line of duty while in service to the state.
 The guiding principle for inclusion on the memorial is to honor those, who by virtue of their commitment to uphold the law and protect the citizens of Kansas, gave their lives in service to the people of this state.
 Therefore, the criteria set forth here is to insure that the memorial continues to be a tribute to those who were killed or died as a result of a law enforcement action or emergency situation.